 Many people make financial decisions and let their life follow the financial decisions they make.
 Life may be disastrous if you do that.
 Let me encourage all of us to first make a life decision, and let your financial decisions follow it.
 When you do so, your life, whether in retirement or not, will finish well.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 29 July 2017.

 - Part 1: Drawing Down Retirement Money